History of the Central Intelligence Agency: Congressional investigations

-Acting Attorney General Laurence Silberman learned of the existence of the family jewels, then issued a subpoena for them.
+Acting Attorney General Laurence Silberman learned of the existence of the family jewels and then issued a subpoena for them.
 This prompted eight congressional investigations on the domestic spying activities of the CIA.
 Bill Colby's short tenure as DCI ended with the Halloween Massacre.
 His replacement was George H. W. Bush.
 At the time, the Department of Defense (DOD) had control of 80% of the intelligence budget.
 With Donald Rumsfeld as Secretary of Defense, communication and coordination between the CIA and the DOD suffered greatly.
 The CIA's budget for hiring clandestine officers had been squeezed out by the paramilitary operations in south-east Asia, and hiring was further strained by the government's poor popularity.
 This left the agency bloated with middle management and anemic in younger officers.
 Yet again, with employee training taking five years, the agency's only hope would be on the trickle of new officers coming to fruition years in the future.
 The CIA faced another setback as communists took Angola.

 William J. Casey, a member of Ford's Intelligence Advisory Board, pressed Bush to allow a team from outside the CIA to produce Soviet military estimates as a "Team B".
 Bush gave the OK.
 The "B" team was composed of hawks.
 Their estimates were the highest that could be at all justified, and they painted a picture of a growing Soviet military when the reality was that the Soviet military was shrinking.
 Many of their reports found their way to the Press.
 As a result of the investigations, Congressional oversight of the CIA evolved into a select intelligence committee in the House while the Senate supervised covert actions authorized by the President.

 Chad

-Chad's neighbor Libya was a major source of weaponry to communist rebel forces.
+Chad's neighbor, Libya, was a major source of weaponry to communist rebel forces.
 The CIA seized the opportunity to arm and finance Chad's Prime Minister, Hissène Habré, after he created a breakaway government in Western Sudan, even giving him Stinger missiles.